demystifyfp/demystifyfp/content/clojure/blog/deep-dive-into-pattern-matching-and-destructuring.md

 ```
 It is a map data structure with the keys representing the attribute name.

 The keys `:x` and `:y` doesn't communicate much about what they mean.
-So, we can make use of Clojure's namespaced keyword to make it standalone.
+So, we can make use of Clojure's namespaced keyword to make it meaningful.

 ```clojure
 {:point/x 0 :point/y 0}